Capability

 EMF

-Most of Nasdanika capabilities are based on Eclipse Modeling Framework (EMF)2, Ecore3 models in particular.
+Many of Nasdanika capabilities are based on Eclipse Modeling Framework (EMF)2, Ecore3 models in particular.
 One of key objects in EMF Ecore is a ResourceSet.
 Resource set has a package registry, resource factory registry, and URI converter. org.nasdanika.capability.emf packages provides capability factories for contributing to resource set.
 It allows to request resource set from a capability loader and the returned resource set would be configured with registered EPackages, resource factories, adapter factories and URIHandlers.

 Requesting a ResourceSet